adamki/snake/README.md

 See the original Project spec [here](https://github.com/turingschool/lesson_plans/blob/master/ruby_04-apis_and_scalability/gametime_project.markdown)
 This is a Javascript game based on the retro game, Snake!
 It uses an HTML5 `<canvas>` element and Javascript.

+What makes this game of snake better?
+It's got PORTALS!

 #####To run this game locally, simply:

 Clone this repo: